thlorenz/WebToInk/Readme.md

-# Html book to Mobi converter
+# Web to Mobi converter

 Given a url to an online book or a blog it will convert it into proper mobi format to be read on the kindle.